CPE Configuration

 • The shared secret

-You also need some basic information about the inside and outside interfaces of your on-premises device (your CPE).
-For a list of the required information for your particular CPE, see the links in this list: Verified CPE Devices.
+You also need some basic information about the inside and outside interfaces of the on-premises device (CPE).
+For a list of the required information for a particular CPE, see the links in this list: Verified CPE Devices.

 By default, NAT-T is enabled on all Site-to-Site VPN IPSec tunnels.
-Oracle recommends leaving NAT-T enabled when configuring Site-to-Site VPN to OCI.
+We recommend leaving NAT-T enabled when configuring Site-to-Site VPN to OCI.

-If your CPE is behind a NAT device, you can provide Oracle with your CPE's IKE identifier.
+If the CPE is behind a NAT device, you can provide Oracle with the CPE's IKE identifier.
 For more information, see Overview of Site-to-Site VPN Components.

 A single CPE object public IP can have up to 8 IPSec connections.